nijatabdulla/HSPM-Vortex-Panel-Method/README.md

-# Vortex-Panel-Method-HSPM-
+# HSPM Vortex Panel Method
-A Python implementation of the Hess-Smith Vortex Panel Method (HSPM) for analyzing 2D airfoils.
-This repository computes pressure distributions, tangential velocities, and lift coefficients based on airfoil coordinates.
+This repository implements the Hess-Smith Vortex Panel Method (HSPM) in Python, a classical numerical technique for predicting the aerodynamic characteristics of 2D airfoils.
+The method models the airfoil surface using discrete panels with vortex and source distributions, allowing calculation of pressure distribution, tangential velocity, and lift coefficient for any given angle of attack.
+It is suitable for educational purposes, preliminary airfoil analysis, and integrating into more advanced aerodynamic simulations.